aiman-al-masoud/deixiscript/docs/thesis/overview/code-organization.md

 The code will be available under GPLv3 for inspection and future research.

+- Functions tell() and ask() do NOT have ANY side effects (like most other functions). tell() and ask() both return a brand new knowledge base object, because even ask() may produce updated versions of the deictic dictionary and add newly computed numbers to the world model.
+Pure functions and immutable data structs whenever possible.

-What follows is an overview of modules.
+What follows is an overview of packages and modules.
 TODO.

+- core
+- parser
+- main